ranjeethap/NYC-Fire-Department-ITSM-RFPDemo/DEMO_GUIDE.md

 This guide provides detailed step-by-step instructions for running the NYC Fire Department ITSM Demo system.
 The demo showcases a complete IT Service Management data integration system with automated DMZ database sync and RESTful API methods.

+**⚠️ IMPORTANT: This demo uses Faker.js to generate realistic sample data for demonstration purposes only.
+All data is synthetic and NOT real NYC Fire Department information.**

 ## 📋 Prerequisites

 ### System Requirements